index

 12. Are Diamonds Actually a Terrible Investment?

 For most people?
 Absolutely.
-The truth about jewelry as investment is uncomfortable: you'll typically recover 25-50% of what you paid for a diamond ring if you try to resell it.
-Jewelry stores mark up diamonds 100-300% from wholesale prices.
-That markup evaporates the moment you walk out the door.
+The truth about jewelry as investment is uncomfortable: you'll typically recover 25–50% of what you paid for a diamond ring if you try to resell it.
+Jewelry stores mark up diamonds 100–300% from wholesale prices, and that markup evaporates the moment you walk out the door.
+Buy jewelry because you love it — not as an investment strategy.

 13. Are Lab-Grown Diamonds a Bad Investment?

+Lab-grown diamonds offer identical physical properties to mined diamonds at a fraction of the cost.
 If you're buying a ring to wear and love, lab-grown makes perfect financial sense.
-If you're treating it like a store of value, natural diamonds hold their worth better.
-RAMODO JEWELRY offers both options transparently, letting you make an informed choice based on your priorities rather than industry pressure.
+If you're treating it like a store of value, natural diamonds hold their worth better — for now.
+RAMODO JEWELRY offers both options transparently, letting you make an informed choice.
+For the full breakdown, read our Lab-Grown Diamonds Complete Guide.

 14. Can I Insure Inherited Jewelry Without Receipts?

 Yes, but you need a professional appraisal first.
-Insurance companies don't care where you got the piece—they care about verification and valuation.
-A certified gemologist appraises the item, documenting every specification: metal type and weight, stone characteristics, workmanship quality, and replacement value.
+Insurance companies don't care where you got the piece — they care about verification and valuation.
+A certified gemologist appraises the item and documents every specification.
+Most policies require appraisals be updated every 3–5 years because metal prices and stone values fluctuate.
+RAMODO.NET provides detailed insurance valuations for any jewelry, regardless of origin.

 15. Does Jewelry Really Appreciate in Value?